Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 Related:
 # Distributed Governance Implementation Plan

-Wow, there are a whole lot of ways this one could go!
-This was the paradox I was charged with when hired for my position at Regen Foundation as Ledger Governance Coordinator.
-So what's do these terms represent?
+This was the first double bind I was charged with when hired for my position at Regen Foundation as Ledger Governance Coordinator - in itself a title from the world of forms..
+So what do these terms represent?

-Take a deep breath, we're working in an industry thats never existed before so we're writing the narrative on the fly.
+Take a deep breath; we're working in an industry thats never existed before so we're writing the narrative on the fly.
 It's the only way to do it!

 > Life's what happens when your busy making other plans ~John Lennon